ACMP Policy Statement

 Last published 02 May 2019

-Supports practitioners to engage early with Aboriginal families to shape case planning, and identify tailored solutions to keep children safe with their family and community.
+Supports practitioners to engage early with Aboriginal families to shape case planning, and identify tailored solutions to keep Aboriginal children safe with their family and community.

-The Aboriginal Case Management Policy and upcoming associated Rules and Practice Guidance: Strengthening Aboriginal families, delivering outcomes for Aboriginal children and young people is an operational framework for all practitioners working with Aboriginal children, young people and families across the continuum of support in NSW, providing guidance to practitioners regarding core case management practices.
+The Aboriginal Case Management Policy and associated Rules and Practice Guidance: Strengthening Aboriginal families, delivering outcomes for Aboriginal children and young people is an operational framework for all practitioners working with Aboriginal children, young people and families across the continuum of support in NSW, providing guidance to practitioners regarding core case management practices.
 It provides a framework for Aboriginal-led and culturally embedded case management practice to safeguard the best interests of Aboriginal children and young people.

 The objective of the Aboriginal Case Management Policy is to: